cabforum/cabforum.org/content/posts/2023/2023-10-04-minutes-of-f2f-60-portsmouth-nh-october-3-4-2023.md

 We need to take this on in the infrastructure WG and take this to the next step.

-**ADJURNED Forum Plenary Meeting for Day 2**
+## ADJURNED Forum Plenary Meeting for Day 2

-——- END FINAL F2F #60 CA/B Forum Plenary Meeting minutes ——-
+--- END FINAL F2F #60 CA/B Forum Plenary Meeting minutes ---